watsona4/scipy2016/SciPy2016TripReport.md

 > themselves.*
 >
 > *There remained one major problem with the model
-> though---repositories were managing growing numbers of conda recipes
+> though&mdash;repositories were managing growing numbers of conda
-> without clear scope, resulting in recipe redundancy, duplication and
+> recipes without clear scope, resulting in recipe redundancy,
-> inconsistencies in the community.
-Growing a single repository of
+> duplication and inconsistencies in the community.
+Growing a single
-> many conda-recipes failed to scale in other ways too; it wasn't
+> repository of many conda-recipes failed to scale in other ways too;
-> possible to give individual permissions on specific packages, and it
+> it wasn't possible to give individual permissions on specific
-> wasn't possible to build every package for each commit of the
+> packages, and it wasn't possible to build every package for each
-> repository.*
+> commit of the repository.*
 >
 > *SciPy 2015 proved to be the the ideal platform to refine and
 > develop a plan to solve these issues, and to scale the conda package
 > building pipeline out to a wider community of packagers.*
 >
-> *In this talk, I will present conda-forge---an ambitious project
+> *In this talk, I will present conda-forge&mdash;an ambitious project
 > which has grown into a thriving community with openness and
 > reproducibility at its core. conda-forge is a medley of
 > technologies, including CI automation, Heroku, gitpython, pygithub,